adongu/Yump/Readme.md

 # Yump

-[Yump Live][yump]

 ## Summary
-[Yump][yump] is an web application excited by Yelp and built using Ruby on Rails and React.js/Redux architecture.
+Yump is an web application excited by Yelp and built using Ruby on Rails and React.js/Redux architecture.
 Yump users have the ability to:

 * Create an account
 * Log in / Log out